Ross Booth: VFA/VFL commentary

 At the end of the 1987 VAFA season, Booth left his role at The Amateur Footballer and joined the Australian Broadcasting Corporation (ABC) as a commentator for the second-tier Victorian Football Association (VFA) competition.

 He continued commentating when the VFA was renamed to the Victorian Football League (VFL) in 1996, working alongside other prominent names including Phil Cleary (who had played for Coburg Amateurs against Booth in the early 1970s).

 In addition to broadcast commentary, Booth was part of the VFA coverage in The Sunday Age.

 Death

-On 5 June 2024, Phil Cleary announced Booth's death in a Facebook post, stating he was found dead in his apartment in Toorak.
+On 5 June 2024, Phil Cleary announced Booth's death in a Facebook post, stating he died in his apartment in Toorak.
 He was 72.

 VAFA president Paul Newton described it as a "sad day for the Association," and the VFL described Booth as a "much loved and highly respected figure in the football industry".

 At the time of his death, Booth was a senior lecturer in the department of economics at Monash University.